robertkovacs/Literate/Literate.md

 ## prettify

 This is the Javascript component used for source code syntax highlighting.
-It would be just great to annotate this code too, but for now this seems to be out of scope of this project.
+It would be just great to annotate this code too, but for now this seems to be out of scope for this project.
 It would be great however to dig a source of this code on the internet.

 ```d --- prettify ---
 string prettify = q"DELIMITER